yobrx/yobrx/README.md

 ### 👋

 My name is Yoann Brieux and I live 30 minutes from Lille in France.
-I am 35 years old, married, one child.
+I am 36 years old.
 I'm a user of PHP and Symfony, and I’m currently Backend Developer at [@Recisio / Karafun Group](https://www.karafun-group.com/).

 ### 💪 My main skills :